ThomasLegleu/Real-to-Real-Agent-Code/readme.md

-This code was generated at Southern California Institute of Architecture.
+## About

-It was developed for my thesis project " Real to Real "
+- This code was generated at Southern California Institute of Architecture during my graduate thesis work " Real to Real "

-It was developed from course work with Michael Casey Rehm over the Spring and Summer of 2015.
+- It was developed from course work with Michael Casey Rehm from the Spring and Summer of 2015.